seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 *A close pavilion on deck, with a curtain before it; PERICLES within it, reclined on a couch.
 A barge lying beside the Tyrian vessel.*

-*Enter a Sailor*
+*Enter two Sailors, one belonging to the Tyrian vessel, the other to the barge; to them HELICANUS*

 **Tyrian Sailor**
+*\[To the Sailor of Mytilene]*
+Where is lord Helicanus? he can resolve you.
+O, here he is.
 Sir, there's a barge put off from Mytilene,
 And in it is Lysimachus the governor,
 Who craves to come aboard.
 What is your will?

 **HELICANUS**
 That he have his.

-*Enter LYSIMACHUS, with the Sailor and a Lord*
+Call up some gentlemen.

+**Tyrian Sailor**
+Ho, gentlemen! my lord calls.

+*Enter two or three Gentlemen*

+**First Gentleman**
+Doth your lordship call?

+**HELICANUS**
+Gentlemen, there's some of worth would come aboard;
+I pray ye, greet them fairly.

+*The Gentlemen and the two Sailors descend, and go on board the barge*

+*Enter, from thence, LYSIMACHUS and Lords; with the Gentlemen and the two Sailors*

 **Tyrian Sailor**
 Sir,